Zero-Shot Image Classification Using Coupled Dictionary Embedding: Experiments

-Performance comparison results using VGG19 and GoogleNet extracted features are summarized in Table \ref{tab:table1} and and Table \ref{tab:table3}, as these features have been used in the literature extensively.
-Note that in \ref{tab:table3} we used AwA2 in order to be able to extract the ResNet and GoogleNet features.
-As pointed out by Xian et al.~\cite{xian2017zero} the variety of used image features (e.g. various DNNs and various combinations of these features) as well as the variation of used attributes (e.g. word2vec, human annotation), and different data splits make direct comparison with the ZSL methods in the literature very challenging.
-In Table \ref{tab:table1} and Table \ref{tab:table3} we provide a fair comparison of our JDZSL performance to the recent methods in the literature.
-All compared methods use the same visual features and the same attributes (i.e. the continuous or binned) provided in the dataset.
-Table \ref{tab:table1} and Table \ref{tab:table3} provide a comprehensive explanation of the shown results.
-Note that our method achieves state-of-the-art or close to state-of-the-art performance.
-Note that our approach leads to better and comparable performance in all three datasets which include zero-shot scene and object recgonition tasks.
-More importantly, while the other methods can perform well on a specific dataset, our algorithm leads to competitive performance on all the three datasets.
+Performance comparison results using VGG19 and GoogleNet extracted features are summarized in Table \ref{tab:table1} and and Table \ref{tab:table3}.
+Note that in Table \ref{tab:table3} we used AwA2 dataset in order to extract the ResNet and GoogleNet features.
+As pointed out by Xian et al.~\cite{xian2017zero} the variety of used image features (e.g., various DNNs and various combinations of these features) as well as the variation of used attributes (e.g., word2vec, human annotation), and different data splits make direct comparison with the ZSL methods in the literature very challenging.
+In Table \ref{tab:table1} and Table \ref{tab:table3} we provide comparison of our JDZSL performance to the recent methods in the literature.
+All compared methods use the same visual features and the same attributes (i.e., the continuous or binned) provided in the dataset to make the comparison fair.
+Table \ref{tab:table1} and Table \ref{tab:table3} conclude the following remarks: \begin{enumerate} \item Comparing Table \ref{tab:table1} with Table \ref{tab:table3} reveals that the visual features affect the ZSL performance significantly.
+This is a natural observation as ZSL depends on how discriminative the features are across different classes. \item We observe that our method achieves state-of-the-art or close to the state-of-the-art performance for both zero-shot scene and object recognition tasks.
+Quite importantly, while some of the other methods perform better on a specific dataset, our algorithm leads to competitive performance on all the four benchmark datasets. \item We observe that despite not using a deep neural network for modelling the cross-domain mapping function, we are able to achieve a competitive performance.
+This observation concludes that our method can potentially work better than some of the recent deep learning-based algorithms when instances from the seen classes are limited. \item Considering progressive improvement of our results when using AAw and TAAw solutions, we conclude that secondary mechanisms to address hubness~\cite{dinu2014improving} and domain-shift~\cite{fu2015transductive} are necessary to improve ZSL algorithms. \end{enumerate}